Why do siblings hurt siblings?

 The condition is called self-righteousness.

-We don’t mean the arrogant, narcissistic, or religious Pharisaic kind of self-righteousness.
+We don’t mean the arrogant, narcissistic, morally-superior religious Pharisaic kind of self-righteousness.
 (That kind is found in a smaller number of people.)

-The self-righteousness we’re talking about—the kind causing feelings of anxiety, anger, fear—infects everyone.
+The self-righteousness we’re talking about—the kind causing feelings of anxiety, anger, fear—is a mindset that tries to infect everyone.
+It’s usually tolerated as a normal part of human nature.

 Why is self-righteousness so bad?